-In Key Stages 1 and 2, PSHEe, is taught discretely with links made to other subjects where appropriate to maximise children's learning.
+In Key Stages 1 and 2, PSHE, even though it is not statutory, is taught discretely with links made to other subjects where appropriate to maximise children's learning.
 It is delivered in three termly blocks each year, with an additional whole school theme week once per year.

 The PSHE Leader provides long/medium and short term planning to each class teacher.
-This is taken from the Go-Givers, Christopher Winters Project and 3D Dimensions planning.
+This is taken from the My Happy Minds Plus PSHE planning and the Christopher Winters Project.